traindb-project/traindb-ml/kserve/torchserve/README.md

 ![](kitten.jpg)

-This is the result of resnet model inference call.
+This is the result of resnet model inference call. (object name with confidence rate)

 ```sh
 (pytorch) ╭─sungsoo@z840 ~/test/torchserve-exercise